Employment Law: Employees

 - Employment agreements: Understanding your contract helps you understand your rights and responsibilities as an employee.
 Where possible, we can help you negotiate for a contract that will be advantageous to you and protect your rights.

 - Independent contracts: In many businesses today, many workers are technically not employees at all, but are considered independent contractors.
 This can have many advantages for both employers and workers, but may also leave an independent contractor vulnerable to exploitation, especially when it comes to dismissal.
 If you are a current or former independent contractor, and feel that your rights as a worker have been diminished because of your status as an independent contractor, talk to us.

-- Wage and hour: The Employment Standards Act (ESA) governs minimum wage, overtime pay, breaks and hoursworked.
+- Wages and hours: The Employment Standards Act (ESA) governs minimum wage, overtime pay, breaks and hoursworked.
 However, many employers routinely violate this law.
 If you have experienced an illegal workplace practice that violates the ESA, contact our firm.

 - Work environment: Every worker has the right to work in an environment free of harassment, sexual harassment, violence and age, gender, and disability-based discrimination.
 Basic requirements for safe, healthy workplaces are encoded into various provincial and federal laws to protect your safety, wages and other aspects of your work.

-- Job loss: If you have been dismissed or driven to resign from your job, you have a number of rights in terms of being given sufficient notice and compensation.
+- Job loss: If you have been dismissed, fired, or driven to resign from your job, you have a number of rights in terms of being given sufficient notice and compensation.
 We can help make sure your rights are respected, and get suitable compensation from your employer.